 A Rare & Royal Heritage

-This is a history that talks to you as you walk around the Jehan Numa Palace Hotel.
-It is a culture redolent in the fine nuances of the Jehan Numa Retreat & Reni Pani Wildlife Lodge.
-Royal Bhopali courtesy combines at Jehan Numa with the elegant aesthetic of a classical heritage with a sophisticated and progressive worldview.
-Qudsia Begum was the first woman ruler (1819 – 1837) followed by her only daughter Sikandar Begum whose husband Nawab Jehangir Mohammad Khan then ruled from 1837 to 1844.
-Their daughter Shahjehan Begum succeeded him.
-This was followed by the long rule of Sultan Jehan Begum (1844 – 1901), after whom the Jehan Numa Palace is named.
+As you walk through the Jehan Numa Palace Hotel, this rich history speaks to you.
+It echoes in the fine details of the Jehan Numa Retreat and Reni Pani Wildlife Lodge.
+Here, royal Bhopali hospitality fuses with classical heritage and a sophisticated, forward-thinking worldview.
+The legacy of the Begums is woven through every corner, from their leadership to their lasting cultural impact.
+The first woman ruler, Qudsia Begum (1819–1837), was succeeded by her only daughter, Sikandar Begum, whose husband, Nawab Jehangir Mohammad Khan, ruled from 1837 to 1844.
+Their daughter, Shahjehan Begum, then took over, followed by the long reign of Sultan Jahan Begum (1844–1901), after whom the Jehan Numa Palace is named.

 The Jehan Numa Story

-The first Jehan Numa hotel - Jehan Numa Palace - was built in 1890 during the rule of Nawab Sultan Jehan Begum, and named after her, by her second son General Obaidullah Khan, Commander-in-Chief of the erstwhile Bhopal state Force.
-After the death of the General in 1924, the Palace was occupied variously, moved and renovated, and through this time the General's sons continued to use it as their secretariat till 1952, when all Jagirs were abolished by the Government of India.
-The family rented it out to the Government for use as a hostel, and then as the office of the Geological Survey of India, till 1981.
+The original Jehan Numa Palace Hotel, built in 1890 during the reign of Nawab Sultan Jehan Begum, was commissioned by her second son, General Obaidullah Khan, the Commander-in-Chief of the Bhopal State Forces, and named in her honor.
+Following General Obaidullah Khan's death in 1924, the Palace changed hands several times.
+It was repurposed, renovated, and used by the General’s sons as their secretariat until 1952, when the Indian Government abolished all Jagirs.
+Afterward, the family leased the Palace to the Government, which used it as a hostel and later as the office of the Geological Survey of India until 1981.

-Nadir and Yawar Rashid, the grandsons of General Obaidullah Khan, and the owners of the Palace, then decided to share their legacy with the world and convert it into a world-class heritage hotel.
-Jehan Numa Palace Hotel opened its doors to visitors in September 1983.
-In the year 2000 the Palace was classified as a Heritage Grand Hotel, the first of its kind in Central India.
-Additions and changes to the original Palace are imperceptible, so seamlessly do they blend into the style and structure.
-The fine tradition of Bhopal hospitality continues, albeit in a new form.
-The younger generation, sons of Nadir and Yawar, are also involved now in running the Jehan Numa Hotels.
-Royal living, once the sole preserve of nawabs, is offered to guests generously and with courtesy.
+In 1983, Nadir and Yawar Rashid, grandsons of General Obaidullah Khan, decided to share their family’s legacy with the world by transforming the Palace into a world-class heritage hotel.
+Jehan Numa Palace Hotel opened its doors to visitors in September of that year, and in 2000, it was classified as a Heritage Grand Hotel, the first of its kind in Central India.
+The additions and renovations to the Palace are so seamlessly integrated that they maintain the original architectural elegance while enhancing the guest experience.
+Today, the fine tradition of Bhopal’s royal hospitality continues in a contemporary form, with the younger generation—sons of Nadir and Yawar—actively involved in managing the hotel.
+What was once the exclusive domain of nawabs is now generously shared with guests, offering them a taste of royal living, delivered with warmth and courtesy.